-Antenatal care in subsequent pregnancies may involve offering parents extra antenatal appointments, screening options, scan appointments and/or opportunities to discuss an antenatal care plan and birth preferences.
+Antenatal care in subsequent pregnancies may involve offering parents extra appointments, screening options, scan appointments and/or opportunities to discuss an antenatal care plan and birth preferences.

 Staff should allocate extra time for these appointments.
-Parents should also be able to bring another support person to attend these appointments with them.
+Women should also be able to bring another support person to attend these appointments with them.

 It is crucial that there is good communication between staff providing antenatal care for parents in a subsequent pregnancy so that parents do not have to retell their story if they do not wish to do so.
+The quality of communication between hospitals and primary care teams following loss can reduce the need for parents to keep repeating their experience in subsequent pregnancies.

 Some parents may welcome more frequent contact with healthcare staff during subsequent pregnancies and will want all available screening and diagnostic tests.
 Some parents may find additional appointments, screening and tests stressful and decline some or all of this care.
 Staff should explain the reason why a woman has been offered additional tests or checks and any risks in declining them, if relevant (e.g. early scans for women who have previously experienced ectopic pregnancy).
-However, parents' decisions about care should be respected.
-Parents should have the contact details for a named contact in case they have any concerns.
+However, parents' decisions about care should be respected and further information should be provided in case people change their minds and for safety-netting (eg to seek medical attention quickly if experiencing symptoms of ectopic pregnancy or miscarriage).
+Parents should have the details for a named contact in case they have any concerns or change their mind.